OUR HISTORY

 American actress and model Jerry Hall exudes glamour in a black evening gown, the image embodying timeless elegance and style.
 Photo by Barry McKinley © Vogue-Condé Nast.

 A collection “ninety-five percent feminine,” announced André Laug as he presented his haute couture collection at the beginning of the year.
 The remaining five percent was represented by the use of masculine fabrics, such as glen plaid (principe di Galles).
-Famous details included the rigid ruffle, the macramé lace, and the bow.
+Famous details included the rigid ruffle, the macramé lace and the bow.

 In the photo: American actress and model Jerry Hall, at the time married to Mick Jagger and now Rupert Murdoch’s wife, in a black evening gown.